 Senior/Chair Teacher Training

-I have assisted the Yoga Legacy staff when they offer their Senior/Chair Yoga module as one of the electives in their training program.
+I have taught and assisted the Senior/Chair Yoga module as one of the electives in Yoga Legacy’s teacher training program.